 In the world of design, scale and proportion is important, and the golden ratio is believed to create an aesthetically pleasing and balanced finish.
-In essence, the golden ratio of design can be thought of as a fine aesthetic detail, providing an impressive sense of artistry; a certain je ne sais quoi.
+In essence, the golden ratio in architecture can be thought of as a fine aesthetic detail, providing an impressive sense of artistry; a certain je ne sais quoi.
 This Golden Ratio of proportion has been recognized and followed by architects, artists, and designers for centuries, and can be witnessed all around the globe within many famous landmarks and masterpieces, from the Parthenon in Athens to the Pyramids in Giza; from Michelangelo’s The Creation of Adam in the Sistine Chapel to Da Vinci’s Mona Lisa.

 Incorporating the Golden Ratio into Building Projects

 Just as interior design features will set the mood for the rooms within a house, the way that a building appears from the outside can also have a huge impact on its surroundings.
 It’s no surprise, then, that the Golden Ratio has such an important role in architecture and design.
 Its use can help a building span beyond the realms of form and function in order to deliver an exceptional quality of appearance, too.

 This is especially true of traditional style build projects and heritage restorations where balancing proportions to reflect the period of the building is essential to the property’s appearance.
 However, it’s worth noting that these measurements are typically used approximately or as rules of thumb rather than hard and fast numbers.
 Often, practical limitations such as materials, work sites, and human error make it exceedingly complex to meet the ratio exactly.